Wills or Trusts? What's the difference?

 can be changed during your lifetime by making a new version

 tends to cost less than a trust at the time of execution, but costs more to settle during probate court proceedings after death

 A trust is a legal document that dictates what happens to your trust assets during your lifetime and beyond, which is signed and notarized.
 The trust is effective during your lifetime, during any period of incapacity, and after death.
 Because the trust takes effect during your lifetime and you can amend it, it’s referred to as a "living" document.

 has lifetime benefits

-details who you want to receive your assets and what terms apply (a good attorney will also put in provisions about what happens to your assets if your beneficiaries have already passed away too because a good plan addresses several scenarios based on your wishes)
+details who you want to receive your assets, when they inherit, and what terms apply (a good attorney will also put in provisions about what happens to your assets if your beneficiaries have already passed away too because a good plan addresses several scenarios based on your wishes)

 can be structured in different ways, depending on your family dynamics and wishes